masanovsky/samp-biker-event/README.md

 ## Installation

 1. Download `biker_event.pwn`.
-2. Add the file to your SA-MP server project.
+2. Add it to your SA-MP server project.
 3. Connect the event logic to your gamemode or filterscript.
 4. Implement reward functions for your own server economy.
 5. Compile the project.
-6. Start or restart the server.
+6. Restart the server.

 ## Usage

-The module starts the event automatically after cooldown.
+The event can start automatically after cooldown or manually through a debug command.

 Default event settings: